Plotting Fractals in WebAssembly

 - This function does not return a specific value, it writes to shared memory; therefore, it has no

-statement. - In §3.2, at the start of the module, we defined a global constant called
+resultstatement. - In §3.2, at the start of the module, we defined a global constant called

-exceeds the supplied value ofmax_iters
+$nextcontinues until our index counter$idxexceeds the supplied value ofmax_iters - The

-value off the stack and writes it to memory.
+i32.storeinstruction takes the topi32value off the stack and writes it to memory.
 The first argument is the memory offset and the second is the value being stored.
-So we call function$colour
+So we call function$colourto transform the value of$idxinto a colour, then store that value at the memory location calculated from$palette_offset + ($idx * 4)4 - When this function exits, the block of shared memory starting at the offset defined in

-will contain the colours for all iteration values from 0 tomax_iters
+$palette_offsetwill contain the colours for all iteration values from 0 tomax_iters

 -